-Eight Great Reasons to Refinance
+8 Great Reasons to Refinance

 Lowering your rate and payment is just one of many great reasons to consider refinancing your loan.
 Have you thought about converting your current adjustable rate into a 30-year fixed loan?
 How about pulling cash out of your equity to remodel your bathroom or put in new floors?
 With attractive rates and loan programs, now may be the best time to make a move.

-1. Lower Your Current Rate and Payment
+1. Lower Your Rate & Payment

 This is one of the most common reasons for a home mortgage refinance.
 If your current interest rate is higher than what is currently available in the market, it is probably a good idea to see how much you could save by refinancing.
 There are no-cost and low-cost options that could save you money with little to no investment.